-Mr. Edwards was nominated to serve as a director based on his background, experience and judgment as an executive officer of a global supply chain services company.
-In making its nomination of Mr. Edwards, the Nominating Committee considered his valuable knowledge and significant experience in the areas of auditing, finance, risk management, strategy, supply chain, corporate governance and mergers and acquisitions and his global board experience on publicly traded companies on the London exchange, which is especially valuable with respect to our international operations and regulatory affairs.
+Mr. Edwards was nominated to serve as a director and lead director based on his background, experience and judgment as an executive officer of a global supply chain services company.
+In making its nomination of Mr. Edwards, the Nominating Committee considered his valuable and extensive experience and knowledge in the areas of auditing, finance, risk management, strategy, supply chain, corporate governance and mergers and acquisitions and his global board experience on publicly traded companies on the London exchange, which is especially valuable with respect to our international operations and regulatory affairs.

-- Current Gustavus Adophus College (audit)Current ODW Logistics
+- · Current Gustavus Adophus College (audit) - Current ODW Logistics

-- Past Management Board of Deutsche Post/DHL Past Ashtead Group PLC (London exchange) (audit; nomination) Past Synergy Health PLC (London exchange) (audit; remuneration; nomination)
+- Past Deutsche Post/DHL (management board) Past Ashtead Group PLC (London exchange) (audit; nomination) Past Synergy Health PLC (London exchange) (audit; remuneration; nomination)